Fiserv/firstvision-apac/docs/APIs/Card-Management/GooglePay-SamsungPay-Push-Provisioning.md

 # GooglePay - SamsungPay VTS Push Provisioning

-This service is used to generate the Visa Tokenization Service push provisioning token of Visa Card when Gpay or Samsung Pay wallet is used.
-The token received in the response can be passed to Visa to initiate the card provisioning to wallet.
+This API is used for push provisioning of Visa Card.
+Card push provisioning refers to the creation of a secure digital copy of a preexisting card (either physical or virtual).
+The copy is then added to a Google Pay or Samsung Pay wallet.

 ## Endpoint